Nerdmaster/text-generator/README.md

 the wordlist directory.  i.e., if your template has {{noun}} in it, a random line from [wordlist directory]/noun.txt will be inserted in its place.

+Word lists are always lowercased.
+Even if your template has {{nOUn}}, the file will still be noun.txt.
+However, there are a few rules which are followed when the case matches certain patterns:

+- If the substitution name ("noun" in this case) is all-lowercase, the value pulled from the word list is left as-is
+- If the substitution name is all-caps ("NOUN"), the value pulled from the word list will be all-caps
+- If the substitution name's first letter is uppercase, but it isn't all caps, the first letter in the word list value will be uppercased.

 Text will be parsed forever, until there are no occurrences of double curly braces.
 This can be awesome for building random stories procedurally, as you can start with {{sentence-1}} and within sentence-1.txt, you can have various